Precious Paws Cat Rescue

 You will arrive on the planned day and time to meet and greet your cat(s) or kitten(s).
 You will then complete the adoption process with Jacqui.

-Unfortunately we are not a re homing centre we are predominately a private boarding cattery.
+Unfortunately we do not have the facilities or a building for potential adopters to visit us.
 Having people walking around is not in the cats welfare it stresses the cats/kittens and we quite often have our rescue cats in foster homes.
 We often have feral mums and babies or feral cats waiting to be neutered.
 We therefore arrange the whole meet/greet/adopt on the same day.
 We want you to be happy with the choice as well as we want to be happy in the same way so if the cat you meet is not the right one(s) for you thats fine we continue to process (choosing arranging another date) Any money paid will be transferred to next cat or refunded as long as it wasn’t a non refundable deposit.

 Any questions are welcomed by email at any time during or after the adoption.